s-ball/remo_serv/README.md

 package: the request and responses bodies will contain one fernet token per line, the lines being delimited with `\r\n`.

+In order to be resistant to Man In The Middle attacks trying to alter content, requests are numbered in increasing order.
+That number can  be reset if the delay between two request is greater than twice the TTL of the Fernet tokens.
+Responses shall carry the number of their request, and all tokens in a request or response are numbered.
+Those two numbers are then included in all the fernet tokens.
+To protect the HTTP elements, the first fernet token contain a hash of the query text for a request, and the code for a response.

 ### Command execution

 The application will accept the following commands: